In this article:

 What is a Mechanical Engineering Degree?

-Students of mechanical engineering learn how to research, design, develop, and test mechanical and thermal devices, including tools, sensors, engines, and machines.
+Aspiring mechanical engineers learn how to research, design, develop, and test mechanical and thermal devices, including tools, sensors, engines, and machines.
 These devices serve many industries, including the aerospace, medical, energy, and manufacturing sectors.
-In addition to coursework in engineering and design, degree programs in the field include classes in mathematics, natural sciences, and physical sciences.
+In addition to coursework in engineering and design, degree programs in mechanical engineering include classes in mathematics, natural sciences, and physical sciences.

 Here is a summary of the core mechanical engineering courses: